 In this section we explain the responsibilities of employers and employees involving Display Screen Equipment.
 (Which are required by law)

-This section shows how to identify possible issues that originate from the use of visual display units.
+This section shows how to identify the risks of working with visual display units.

-In this section we express the injuries that can occur through the use of Display Screen Equipment and how they can be prevented.
+In this section we express the health risks that can occur through the use of Display Screen Equipment and how they can be prevented.

 This section provides an overview on how bad posture can lead to serious injury and how the correct posture can help you in day-to-day life

 Eye damage is one of the biggest problems that occur due to Display Screen Equipment.
 When using DSE your blink rate can reduce by up to half.
-In this section we express how visual display unit’s can cause damage to your eyes and what measures that can be carried out to prevent the risks connected with DSC use, this could involve regular eye and eyesight tests.
+In this section we express how a visual display unit can cause damage to your eyes and what measures that can be carried out to prevent the risks connected with DSC use, this could involve regular eye and eyesight tests.

 This section explains the law and regulations in accordance to laptops a long with other portable devices.